Maths on the Move

 The podcast covers a range of themes including mathematics applications in science, historical mathematics, mathematical communication, and emerging technologies.
 Specific episodes explore topics such as the impact of Nazi Germany on mathematicians, the use of simulations to understand virus spread with VisualPDE, and discussions on the origin of life in the cosmos, highlighting areas where mathematics intersects with real-world problems.

-You can find out more information about the ideas discussed in the podcast here:
+You can find out more about some of the ideas discussed in this podcast in these short introductions:

 Disclaimer